elastx/elx-docs/content/en/docs/kubernetes/guides/persistent-volumes.md

 ### Volume type `hostPath`

 A volume of type hostPath is in reality just a local directory on the specific node being mounted in a pod, this means data is stored locally and will be unavailable if the pod is ever rescheduled on another node.
 This is expected during cluster upgrades or maintenance, however it may also occur because of other reasons, for example if a pod crashes or a node is malfunctioning.
+Malfunctioning nodes are automatically healed, meaning they are automatically replaced.

-You can read more about this [here](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath).
+You can read more about hostpath [here](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath).

-If you are looking for a way to store persistent data we would instead recommend to make use of PVCs.
-PVCs can move between nodes within one data-center meaning any data stored will be present even if the pod is being recreated.
+If you are looking for a way to store persistent data we recommend to use PVCs.
+PVCs can move between nodes within one data-center meaning any data stored will be present even if the pod or node is recreated.

 ## Known issues